-Ipanema literally means “bad water” in the Tupi language, which is stunning revelation considering it’s one of Rio de Janeiro’s most famous areas today.
+Ipanema literally means “bad water” in the Tupi language, which is a stunning revelation considering it’s one of Rio de Janeiro’s most famous areas today.

-The prosperous neighborhood is famous internationally for its world-class shopping, restaurants and cafes.
+The prosperous neighborhood is famous internationally for its world-class shopping, restaurants, and cafes.
 One of the largest Carnival blocks in Rio de Janeiro takes place here as well.

 In Mias Gerais, you must visit this art museum and botanical gardens.
-Bernardo Paz (former mining magnate) is the founder of this museum who started buying plots to stop developers from destruction of the natural landscape.
+Bernardo Paz (former mining magnate) is the founder of this museum who started buying plots to stop developers from the destruction of the natural landscape.

 Today the garden features more than 4,500 species of plants.